 By Glynn A. Hill

 Glynn A. Hill is a 2015 CAR Conference Knight Scholar and budding multimedia journalist from Howard University in Washington, D.C.
-He’s worked with The New York Times Student Journalism Institute as well as interning for organizations like USA TODAY, and most recently, The Washington Informer.
+He's worked with The New York Times Student Journalism Institute and interned for the USA TODAY, and most recently, The Washington Informer.